NOTICE OF Council MEETING

 During discussion on Item 14.3 - Notice of Motion: Street crossing on the corner of Hill Road and Burroway Road, Wentworth Point, Councillor Garrard asked the following question:

-Could staff approach the developer and ask for the following: • Could the developer start the works early? or • Could the Council do the work for the developer and the developer cover the costs of the work?
+• Could the Council do the work for the developer and the developer cover the costs of the work?

 Acting Executive Director City Planning and Design